-GDPR came into force in May 2018 and now forms part of the Data Protection Act, you will have the following rights in relation to your personal data.
+When the GDPR came into force in May 2018, you gained the following rights in relation to your personal data.
 Some of these rights are new.

 - The right of access to the personal data and supplementary information.
-This right is to enable you to be aware of and verify the lawfulness of the personal data we are processing. - The right to rectification.
-This right allows you to have personal data rectified if it is inaccurate or incomplete. - The right to erasure.
+This right is to enable you to be aware of and verify the lawfulness of the personal data we are processing - The right to rectification.
+This right allows you to have personal data rectified if it is inaccurate or incomplete - The right to erasure.
 This is also known as the 'right to be forgotten'.
-This is not an absolute right and applies in specific circumstances. - The right to restrict processing.
+This is not an absolute right and applies in specific circumstances - The right to restrict processing.
 This right applies in circumstances where, for example, the data subject contests the accuracy of the data or challenges the public interest or legitimate interest basis.
-Further guidance can be obtained from the ICO's website. - The right to data portability.
-This allows individuals to obtain and reuse their personal data for their own purposes. - The right to object.
-Individuals have the right to object to: - Processing based on legitimate interests or the performance of a task in the public interest/exercise of official authority. - Direct marketing. - o Processing for scientific/historical research and statistics. - Rights in relation to automated decision making and profiling.
+Further guidance can be obtained from the ICO's website - The right to data portability.
+This allows individuals to obtain and reuse their personal data for their own purposes - The right to object.
+Individuals have the right to object to: - Processing based on legitimate interests or the performance of a task in the public interest/exercise of official authority - Direct marketing - Processing for scientific/historical research and statistics - Rights in relation to automated decision making and profiling.

-Further guidance and advice on the above rights can be obtained from the ICO's website https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/.
+Further guidance and advice on the above rights can be obtained from the ICO's website https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individu al-rights/.